 In consultation with their Major Professor, students should select members of their Advisory Committee by considering whose expertise would be most relevant to the student's research.
 The Advisory Committee for doctoral students requires a minimum four faculty, of whom three must be affiliated with the Biochemistry Department (either departmental or adjunct faculty).
 MSLS committees shall comprise three faculty (at least two affiliated Biochemistry faculty).
 The Major Professor serves as the Chair of the Advisory Committee.
-All students must arrange a meeting of the Advisory Committee before the end of the Fall (MSLS) or Spring (Ph.D.) semester of the first year.
+All students must arrange a meeting of the Advisory Committee before the end of the Fall (MSLS) or Spring (Ph.D.) semester of the first year and notify the Academic Program Coordinator of the members of the Committee.
 The Graduate Committee will serve in an advisory capacity for all students prior to their selection of a Major Professor.